 Rebuilding will double the commercial space of the building, earning revenue for the council which could contribute to future upkeep of the seafront.
 The junction above the Shelter Hall, where West Street meets the A259 seafront road, will also be remodelled to improve safety and the environment.

-The work to rebuild the city’s seafront at West street is thanks to a £9 million investment award from the Department for Transport’s Highways Maintenance Challenge Fund.
+The work to rebuild the city’s seafront at West street was kickstarted by a £9 million investment award from the Department for Transport’s Highways Maintenance Challenge Fund.
 The total cost is likely to be at least £19m, funded from government grants, borrowing and council money.

 - Find out more about the Shelter hall traffic management